deeppavlov/DeepPavlov/docs/features/models/kbqa.rst

 * :config:`rel_ranking_bert <classifiers/rel_ranking_bert.json>` - model for ranking of candidate relation paths for the question

-Training of Query Prediction
+How Do I: Train Query Prediction Model
 ----------------------------

 The dataset consists of three csv files: train.csv, valid.csv and test.csv.
 Each line in this file contains question and corresponding query template type, for example:

 "What is the longest river in the UK?", 6

-Training of Entity Detection
+How Do I: Train Entity Detection Model
 ----------------------------

 The dataset is a pickle file.
 The dataset must be split into three parts: train, test, and validation.
 Each part is a list of tuples of question tokens and tags for each token.
 An example of training sample: